Skip to Content

 Pomeranian Potty Training

-To Begin Your Journey to a Clean House and a Happy, Potty Trained Pomeranian, Take These Measures into Consideration:
+To Begin Your Journey to a Clean House and a Happy, Potty Trained Pomeranian, consider These Measures:

 • Take your Pomeranian to an area where he or she can use the bathroom before he enters your house for the very first time.